-This shows the number of RCVS Practice Standards Scheme awards across the Group.
-These awards promote and maintain the highest standards of veterinary care across a range of different criteria including client experience and clinical governance.
+This shows the number of RCVS Practice Standards Scheme awards across the Group These awards promote and maintain the highest standards of veterinary care across a range of different criteria including client experience and clinical governance.
 Monitoring the number of RCVS awards helps us achieve our strategic goals of taking our responsibilities seriously.

-· Due to the COVID-19 pandemic, the RCVS did not issue further Practice Standards Scheme awards during the year.
-All of our practices who already hold these awards continue to be recognised as award-holders.
+Due to the COVID-19 pandemic, the RCVS did not issue further Practice Standards Scheme awards during the year All of our practices who already hold these awards continue to be recognised as award-holders.

-our strategy; however, data is only available for four years.
-2. These non-financial KPIs align
+This non-financial KPI aligns with our strategy, however, data is only available for four years These non-financial KPIs align